jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 ## User Management
 User interface, implemented by a BasicUser class, AdminUser extends BasicUser Each user object should store:
-* username
+* Username
-* password
+* Password
 * UUID?
-* list of all the devices (or their UUID's) that the user has access to.
+* List of all the devices (or their UUID's) that the user has access to.
 * Queue of Notifications relevant to User.

 ## Devices